BOOTCAMP #3 - APPLICATIONS CLOSED

 do a team presentation on your assigned project at the TechLadies Graduation Party

-(Don't worry if it sounds scary!
-We're here to help you as long as you're able to commit to the bootcamp!)
+Don't worry if it sounds scary!
+We're here to help you at the bootcamp! 💪💪💪

 To apply to the TechLadies Bootcamp #3, you need to complete an application form AND a simple technical task.
 Applications open on 15 May and close on 3 Jul.
 Learn more about the projects you get to work on by watching the video recording of the Info Session here.

-3 pre-bootcamp workshops will be conducted to equip women with basic programming skills to code complete their submission apps.
-Only selected ladies who have submitted application forms are invited to attend these pre-bootcamp workshops.
+3 pre-bootcamp workshops will be conducted to equip women with basic programming skills to code complete their submission app.
+See all workshop materials, slides and video recording at this link.

 Bootcamp applicants will be notified of their application statuses, on a rolling basis, latest by 23 Jul.
 You may be contacted if we have questions about your application, so do keep your eyes peeled on your email inbox!